Using PostgreSQL

 With a Deployer App

-When deploying to Cloud Foundry, this can be accomplished by providing a simple deployer app, which you can construct as follows:
+When deploying to Cloud Foundry, this can be accomplished by providing a simple deployer app.
+Similar to SAP HANA deployer apps, it is auto-generated for PostgreSQL-enabled projects by running

 .csv